 Basic-tier hospital insurance isn't required to fully cover any treatments outlined by the Australian government, but it does need to have restricted cover for rehabilitation, hospital psychiatric services and palliative care.
 Generally, Basic cover is primarily used to avoid the Medicare Levy Surcharge and Lifetime Health Cover loading.

-If a policy is described as a 'plus' policy, then it will cover the minimum number of treatments for its tier, plus at least 1 treatment from the next tier up.
-For a full list of the treatments covered by Silver policies, click the link below.
+*Average prices are updated monthly, in line with Finder's database of health insurance policies.
+Prices are based on a single individual with less than $90,000 income and living in Sydney with a $750 excess.If a policy is described as a 'plus' policy, then it will cover the minimum number of treatments for its tier, plus at least 1 treatment from the next tier up.
+For a full list of the treatments covered by Basic policies, click the link below.

 If you're not planning to start a family in the near future but still want reasonable coverage, then a Silver policy might be a good choice for you.
 It provides you with a range of benefits but doesn't provide cover for clinical categories you're not going to use, such as pregnancy and birth, and assisted reproductive services.
 Some sub-groups of people this might include are:

 Silver-tier cover provides a range of benefits that are suitable for older Australians.
 However, there are some treatments that may be important for some older people that aren't available with all Silver policies.
 Here are some examples:

 The Silver-tier covers more specialised treatments than Bronze cover, so can be useful for people with more specific medical needs that they need coverage for.
 Additionally, many providers offer 'Silver plus' policies with cover for a small selection of Gold-tier treatments.
 These policies add a lot of flexibility for people who want coverage for some Gold-tier treatments, but don't need the highest level of coverage.